konopkalab/songbird_areax/README.md

 # Directories and Files

 MCX20: Raw data for the scrambled control group (CS-shScr).
-MCX21: Raw data for the experimental FoxP2 knockdown group (CS-shFoxP2). dataclustering.md: Markdown file of R code for analysis.
+MCX21: Raw data for the experimental FoxP2 knockdown group (CS-shFoxP2).
+dataclustering.md: Markdown file of R code for analysis.
 MCX20_C_counttable.txt: Table of information exported from Seurat object used for analysis of the CS-shScr dataset.
-  --Cell: Individual cell barcode
+  --Cell: Individual cell barcode.
   --UMIs: Number of unique molecular identifiers
   --Genes: Number of genes
-  --Percent Mito Genes: Percentage of genes that are mitochondrial genes --All other columns: mRNA transcript counts for each gene
+  --Percent Mito Genes: Percentage of genes that are mitochondrial genes
+  --All other columns: mRNA transcript counts for each gene